happycod3r/WinGPT/docs/README.md

 #### [Translations](#translations)

 You can also easily make translations.
-Don't forget to choose the correct model type from the drop down otherwise it may not work.
+Don't forget to choose the correct model type from the **Models** drop-down otherwise it may not work as expected or at all.

 - First you need to choose the `Translations` option in the `Request Types` section.
 - You will see langauge options open in the top right section.